mikeadossi/Lyst/README.md

   $ npm start
 ```

+## in order to sign in you will need the following username and password:
+username: jared
+Password: 100completeness

 ## Run Tests

 To run the tests navigate to the project directory and run the following command